Tools for Preventing and Diverting Wasted Food

 The tool also includes over 300 implementation examples from communities across the United States, including links to local ordinances and program websites, as well as model language for amending service provider contracts or franchise agreements The measures and implementation examples capture nuances in approaches local governments can take and illustrate opportunities to phase in more stringent practices over time.

-EPA hosts webinars designed to provide useful information to Food Recovery Challenge (FRC) participants and endorsers and to others interested in learning about sustainable management of food.
-Experts from across the nation offer technical assistance and insight into various food recovery-related topics and best management practices to support the work of various sectors of the FRC, such as grocers, venues, universities, and the hospitality industry.
+EPA hosts webinars designed to provide useful information those interested in learning about sustainable management of food.
+Experts from across the nation offer technical assistance and insight into various food recovery-related topics and best management practices to support the work of various sectors, such as grocers, venues, universities, and the hospitality industry.

-The purpose of the Peer to Peer Exchange Webinars is for current and potential Food Recovery Challenge participants to learn from the speakers and from each other about how to successfully achieve wasted food reductions, as well as identifying obstacles, and learning useful strategies on how to overcome obstacles.
+The purpose of the Peer-to-Peer Exchange Webinars was for current and potential Food Recovery Challenge participants to learn from the speakers and from each other about how to successfully achieve wasted food reductions, as well as identifying obstacles, and learning useful strategies on how to overcome obstacles.
 Below is more information about our last peer to peer exchange.
 Click on the topic title to access a recording of the session.